Ecuador national under-20 football team

 The Ecuadorian national under-20 football team represents Ecuador in international under-20 football competitions and is controlled by the Ecuadorian Football Federation.

 History

-The future of Ecuador's national team has depended on very bright young talents historically, as illustrated in the team that qualified and participated in the 2001 FIFA World Youth Championship where players such as Segundo Castillo, Felix Borja, and Franklin Salas made an impression.
-The U-20 squad had to wait ten years to re-qualify to the 2011 FIFA U-20 World Cup.
+The development of Ecuador's national football team has historically relied on the emergence of talented youth players.
+At the 2001 FIFA World Youth Championship, several members of the Ecuador U-20 team, including Segundo Castillo, Félix Borja, and Franklin Salas, later became established internationals.
+Ecuador qualified for the FIFA U-20 World Cup again in 2011, marking the country's first appearance in the tournament since 2001.

 In the 2019 FIFA U-20 World Cup, the U-20 team achieved Ecuador's best participation in a FIFA World Cup of any category, obtaining third place after defeating Italy in the third place match.